imohiosen/ComplexNumberJS/README.md

 2. Creating a a complex number in Rectangular form (3 - j4)-

-        var z = new Z(3,-4);/ with
+        var z = new Z(3,-4);// with numbers as parameters

     or

         var temp = new Z("3-j4");//with string
         var z = new Z(temp);// with an object of Z

-3. Ecapsulating a javascript primitive number or Number() objects with the Z constructor;
+3. Encapsulating a javascript primitive number or Number() objects with the Z constructor;

         var z = new Z(180);// variable "z" is now 180 + j0 not 180 < 0

 4. Creating a Z object as a sum of constructor-

         var z_par = new Z("j(-3)", "j3");// "z_par" equals 0 + j 0
-        // falsy arguments values resolves to zero but logs warning. var z = new Z(undefined, 2, "-3.5j", "-2", z_par, null, "0+j3.5");//"z" equals 0 + j 0
+        //falsy arguments values resolves to zero but logs warning. var z = new Z(undefined, 2, "-3.5j", "-2", z_par, null, "0+j3.5");//"z" equals 0 + j 0

 5. Creating a Z object from an argument list containing polar form string of a complex number.
 Note that the argument must always be in degree (it just makes things easier for both of us)